 Supporting Local Farmers = Delicious, Nutritions Meals for Students!

-PSD’s Child Nutrition Department supports Farm to School efforts bringing local, Colorado grown and produced ingredients to cafeterias.
+PSD's Child Nutrition Department supports Farm to School efforts bringing local, Colorado grown and produced ingredients to cafeterias.
 About 15-20% of PSD food dollars are spent on food items grown, produced, or manufactured in Colorado.
-Download this summary flyer about local ingredients in school meals.

-Look for the Colorado Proud stickers in the Cafè highlighting particular items that are local or dishes that include local ingredients.
+Look for the Colorado Proud stickers in the Cafe highlighting particular items that are local or dishes that include local ingredients.

-|Fresh and Local Produce Served in School Cafes||
+Fresh and Local Produce Served in School Cafes

-Other "We Buy Local" facts about Child Nutrition:
+Other "We Buy Local" Facts

 - PSD purchases from 22 Colorado farms.